long-gong/latexcv/README.md

 As mentioned in the usage of `LaTeXCV`, besides the built-in build system, `LaTeXCV` is trying to support custom LaTeX build systems.
 The syntax for writing the build system mimics that of [Sublime Text](https://www.sublimetext.com/).
 For example, you can use build commans like `pdflatex -synctex=1 -interaction=nonstopmode $file`.
 Currently, we only support the variable `$file`, and in the future we will add the supports for all necessary variables (Maybe still a subset of [build-system-variables](http://docs.sublimetext.info/en/latest/reference/build_systems/configuration.html#build-system-variables)).

+## Known Issues

++ The built-in LaTeX build system failed to work on Windows.